 The Chaos & Clutter

 The chaos and clutter of getting eight people ready for the hill is an entertaining challenge to say the least.
 I absolutely love the buzz of the condo as kids and parents are scrambling to find things before we head out the door.
-The combined excitement mixed with the anxiety of “I can’t find my socks” is all part of the ski trip experience.
+The combined excitement mixed with the anxiety of “I can’t find my socks” is all part of the Big White Family Ski Trip experience.
 In order to get us out the door we needed to confirm that we had:

 - 16 gloves